 Helen van Berkel finds staying with a local family in Nepal one of the most enriching travel experiences of her life.

-It's about an hour's bus trip from Kathmandu over sometimes bumpy roads.
-I was travelling in Nepal with boutique tour operator
+Getting there: It's about an hour's bus trip from Kathmandu over sometimes bumpy roads.
+I was travelling in Nepal with boutique tour operator Crooked Compass.

 The check-in experience: Sari-clad women met our tour bus and led us, accompanied by drums and symbols, to the headquarters of the Panauti Homestay organisation.
 After food (a bright yellow boiled egg, a lentil patty and a deep-fried locally caught fish) you are introduced to your host family and walk back to their house.
 Your luggage goes on a rickshaw.